Mary works on international development projects and writes about the interesting attractions in countries where work has brought her.

 The places we visit are homes for people like us who live and work there.
 How would you want visitors to behave in your own home?
 Think about it!
 When you are the host, it's great fun to show off what you have.
 But when the visitors leave, you hope they've cleaned up after themselves and taken only good memories, not some of your heritage!

 If we are good tourists, we try to make wherever we go a little better during our visit, or at the very least to leave it the same as when we arrived.
 We don't have to sacrifice our holidays to do this, either.
-In fact, it can even add real pleasure and a unique twist to our experience.
+It can even add absolute pleasure and a unique twist to our experience.
 Enter sustainable tourism.

 10 Ways to Promote Sustainable Tourism